Music Therapy &

 https://www.musictherapy.org/about/musictherapy/

 NRCMT functions on the premise that every individual has an innate musical sensitivity that enables him/her to respond to music, regardless of pathology.
+This approach is a person-centered one where the therapist focuses on the needs of the child in each session.
+Music becomes the agent of change as the child engages in various music interventions including music listening, instrumental playing, singing together with the music therapist.

 Find out more about this approach here.